-We start teaching phonics in Nursery following the Letters and Sounds programme.
-From Reception, phonics is taught using the Little Wandle Letters and Sounds Revised progression programme (Appendix), which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
-As a result, all our children are able to tackle any unfamiliar words as they read.
+We start teaching phonics in Nursery and follow the Little Wandle Letters and Sounds Revised progression programme (Appendix), which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+As a result, children are equipped with the ability to tackle any unfamiliar words as they read.

-At St. Philip Neri with St. Bede, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
+At St Philip Neri with St Bede School, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.